 I got my first taste of the beach at the local’s favorite Ta’ahiamanu Beach, a.k.a Mareto Beach.
 Even on a cloudy day, the beach was glorious and the water so warm.
 There’s good snorkeling just off the beach, with the reef sharply dropping and lots of fish swimming around.

 It’s like riding a bicycle

-Thirty four kilometers of cycling were enough for me.
+Thirty-four kilometers of cycling was enough for me.
 So the next day, I caved in and hired a car from Avis for the rest of my stay.
 There’s no better way to explore Moorea than by car but there’s a catch.
 There aren’t many automatic cars on the island (if any) and there would be no choice other than to drive manual, something I haven’t done since getting my driver’s license 15 years ago.
 I was a bit nervous and the car stalled a couple of times, but after a while, it’s like riding a bicycle – once you learn, you never forget.

 Having a car brought with it the freedom to explore every inch of Moorea.
-I was eager to test out my hill driving skills on manual, and headed to the local ‘belvedere‘ lookout spot.
-The the road sweeps in from the coast and heads into the Opunohu Valley, before climbing up to a majestic panoramic view of the island’s north shore.
+I was eager to test out my hill driving skills on manual and headed to the local ‘belvedere‘ lookout spot.
+The road sweeps in from the coast and heads into the Opunohu Valley, before climbing up to a majestic panoramic view of the island’s north shore.
 From here, you’re treated to a breathtaking view of Mount Rotui, with Cook’s Bay on the right side and Opunohu Bay on the left.
 These two bays give Moorea its signature heart shape.

 On the way back down, I stopped at a marae complex to check out these sacred ancient temples.
 There are three very important marae up on this hill, where in ancient times Tahitian priests used to carry out ceremonies long before the arrival of the Christian missionaries.
 They’re now overrun by Tahitian chestnut trees called mape, which as we saw back in Tahiti, have very unique roots.